nushackers/nushackers-site/fridayhacks.md

     <p>Remember to check <a href="/fh">this semester's schedule</a> and pick an available slot.</p>
 ---
-<big>Our weekly Friday meetings are called Friday Hacks.
+<big>Our weekly Friday meetups are called Friday Hacks.
 They include one or two technical talks, followed by a hacking session.
-The idea is simple: get people to come share their hacks, research, or technical knowledge with the programmer community in NUS.</big>
+The idea is simple: get people to come share their hacks, research, or technical knowledge with the technical community in NUS.</big>

 We have up to 2 talks at each session, talks are usually 30-45 minutes long.
 Dinner is always served (usually pizza).
 Food is served at 6:30pm, talks start at 7pm.